doo/scanbot-barcode-scanner-sdk-example-windows/README.md

 The Scanbot Windows Barcode Scanner SDK makes it possible to integrate barcode scanning on your UWP app.
 It features real-time barcode detection as well as detection from still images.

+## Free Developer Support

+We provide free "no-strings-attached" developer support for the implementation & testing of the Scanbot SDK.
+If you encounter technical issues with integrating the Scanbot SDK or need advice on choosing the appropriate framework or features, please visit our [Support Page](https://docs.scanbot.io/support/).

 ## How does it work?

 The Windows SDK is a native SDK built for UWP via